juanibe/Kubernetes_Certified_Application_Developer/00_Core_Concepts/26_Deployments/CONTENT.md

 To create the deploymnet we need to run `kubectl create -f deployment-definition.yaml`

 It will create a deployment (`kubectl get deployments`).
-Alos it will create replica sets (`kubectl get deployments`) in the name of the deployment.
-And also, it will create pods (`kubectl get pods`) in its name.
-There we can see that the deployment is in the higher place.
-To see all the objects toghether we can run the `kubectl get all` command
+Additionally, it will generate replica sets (`kubectl get deployments`) under the deployment's name.
+Furthermore, it will create pods (`kubectl get pods`) using the same name.
+Here, we can observe that the deployment holds a higher-level position.
+To view all the objects together, we can execute the `kubectl get all` command.